neontribe/www/CONTRIBUTING.md

 1. Take tickets that are ready for action and add to `Top priority issues` or `Backlog` columns based on group instincts of user value.
    - not all tickets will be high enough priority to **make it**
    - decisions from previous meetings should not be revisited in the weekly cycle
+   - if an issue is agreed to be 'high priority' but the approach to take is not yet decided add a 'requires discussion' label to the issue, AND add an action to the meeting to note that it will be discussed the following week, tagging people that may be particularly interested

 1. Document reason for decision on tickets, so that it makes sense later.

 From time-to-time we may decide to hold more in depth prioritisation meetings to involve more people and to look at bigger issues.